andrewstiegler/telemetRy/README.md

-telemetRy: for interacting with DSI telemetry data in R
+telemetRy: for interacting with telemetry data in R
 ================
 Andrew Stiegler
-2/28/2020
+3/1/2020

 ## Description